victorcana/PANAS/README.md

-# Sinox
+# SANSRAPI Synonym And NonSynonym Substitution Rate Pipeline
-Sinox v1 is a pipeline built for Linux.
+SANSRAPI v.1 is a pipeline built for Linux.